jorgenponder/tfa-airco2ntrol-mini/README.md

 ## Added file
 publish.py has been added, for publishing the diagram to a Mastodon server, for example at https://botsin.space

-## Example install with virtualenv on Debian and Ubuntu:
+## Example install with virtualenv and running on Debian and Ubuntu

+Example:
   mkdir co2
   cd co2
   git clone git@github.com:jorgenponder/tfa-airco2ntrol-mini.git